mdislam1/WebCalculator/README.md

 # WebCalculator

-This is simple web calculator based on Html and CSS.
+This is a simple web calculator based on Html and CSS.

 ## Screenshot